GGGava/CSTVFuze/README.md

 ## Usage
 Before running this project go to `"Edit Scheme" -> "Arguments" -> "Environment Variables"` and add a new key `PANDA_API_KEY`, then add your Panda Score API Key as the value.
 Note that the environment variable will only be available when running the project through XCode.
-All network requests **will fail** if the app is opened withour XCode.
+All network requests **will fail** if the app is opened without XCode.
 If you need to run the app without XCode, go to file `CSTVFuze/Matches/Data/Networking/Endpoints.swift` and hardcode your API Key in `line 41`.

 No additional steps are required.
 No dependencies were added to this project.